 Proof of Loss

-State insurance departments regulate procedures that auto insurance companies must follow should you find yourself involved in a traffic accident.
+State insurance departments regulate procedures that car insurance companies must follow should you find yourself involved in a traffic accident.
 Having adequate car insurance coverage makes these difficult times less stressful.

 Proof of Loss and Claims Adjusters

-In the event that you are involved in an auto accident, contact your auto insurance company immediately and file an auto accident claim.
+In the event that you are involved in a car accident, contact your auto insurance company immediately and file an accident claim.
 If you suspect that your vehicle was damaged due to vandalism or theft, also contact the police.
 Your insurance company will ask for a police report and contact the police officer you spoke with in order to validate your claims.

 Proof of Loss Statements